A Book on Ethics and the Philosophy of Values

 Interestingly, subjectivism—both classical and creative—is often regarded as a resistance to anthropocentrism, with Nietzsche himself claiming to challenge human pride.

-In essence, Nietzsche views the act of judging—whether humankind or the world—and proposing any model, including his own concept of the superhuman, as inherently pretentious.
-This invites the question of whether, in attempting to avoid such pride, Nietzsche inadvertently succumbs to a deeper form of pride: anthropocentrism.
+In essence, Nietzsche regards the act of judging—whether humankind or the world—and of proposing any model, including his own concept of the superhuman, as inherently pretentious.
+This raises the question of whether, in attempting to avoid such pride, Nietzsche inadvertently succumbs to a deeper form of it: anthropocentrism.

-Freud, in his renowned Introduction to Psychoanalysis, provides a theorisation of anthropocentrism that serves as our starting point.
+Freud, in his celebrated Introduction to Psychoanalysis, offers a theorisation of anthropocentrism that serves as a useful starting point.

-This begins with Copernicus, whose heliocentric theory revealed that Earth—and, by extension, humanity—is not the universe’s centre around which all other stars revolve.
+It begins with Copernicus, whose heliocentric theory revealed that the Earth—and, by extension, humanity—is not the centre of the universe around which all other stars revolve.
 Darwin, in turn, demonstrated that humanity is merely the product of a lengthy evolutionary process, rather than the perfected creation of a benevolent God.
-Finally, psychoanalysis (with Freud modestly omitting his own name) revealed that humanity is not purely rational but is instead governed by an unconscious, subjecting individuals to impulses from which they seek escape: The ego of each one of us […] is not even master in his own house
+Finally, psychoanalysis (Freud modestly refraining from naming himself) revealed that humanity is not purely rational but is instead governed by an unconscious that subjects individuals to impulses from which they seek escape: The ego of each one of us […] is not even master in his own house.

-In this, Freud optimistically anticipated a decline in human pride and anthropocentrism during the twentieth century, envisioning a convergence of the sciences that he believed would bring about this outcome.
+Freud thus optimistically anticipated a decline in human pride and anthropocentrism during the twentieth century, envisioning a convergence of the sciences that he believed would bring this about.

-The Copernican theory primarily refuted ‘spatial’ anthropocentrism—the belief that humanity occupied the centre of the universe in spatial terms.
+The Copernican theory primarily refuted 'spatial' anthropocentrism—the belief that humanity occupied the centre of the universe in spatial terms.
 When this notion was overturned, humanity may initially have felt it had lost everything.
-Soon, however, it became evident that new grounds for pride could be established, allowing humanity to reclaim its position as the universe’s centre, albeit in a manner no longer defined by spatial coordinates.
+It soon became apparent, however, that new grounds for pride could be established, allowing humanity to reclaim its position as the centre of the universe, albeit in a manner no longer defined by spatial coordinates.

-Within the doctrine of creative subjectivism, as outlined above, the universe is devoid of intrinsic value; instead, humanity creates values and, in its benevolence, bestows them upon the universe, positioning itself as the source of all value in the world.
-Thus, humanity assumes the role of the universe’s axiological—rather than spatial—centre.
-Metaphorically, one might say that humanity no longer occupies the centre of the ‘painting,’ as traditional anthropocentrism once held.
-Instead, humanity has stepped outside the painting, observing it from all perspectives, perceiving its lack of ‘beauty,’ and subsequently imbuing it with beauty: this is the new anthropocentrism.
+Within the doctrine of creative subjectivism as outlined above, the universe is devoid of intrinsic value; humanity creates values and, in its benevolence, bestows them upon the universe, thereby positioning itself as the source of all value in the world.
+Humanity thus assumes the role of the universe's axiological—rather than spatial—centre.
+Metaphorically, one might say that humanity no longer occupies the centre of the 'painting', as traditional anthropocentrism once held.
+Instead, it has stepped outside the painting, observing it from all perspectives, perceiving its lack of 'beauty', and subsequently endowing it with beauty: this is the new anthropocentrism.

 1. The Gay Science, V, §346